Parlay Definition, Examples in Sports Betting

 How Do I Calculate a Parlay Payout?

-Every sportsbook will calculate potential parlay winnings for you, but if you want to do it yourself, here’s how.
+Every sportsbook will calculate potential parlay winnings for you, and we’ve got a handy parlay calculator, but if you want to do it yourself, here’s how.

 - Convert the American odds to decimal odds using our odds converter.